ASif2660/DE/README.md

-# DE
+# DE (Detection and Localizaton)
-# This code will not run, as the protected code at src/depth_estimator.cpp is missing due to rights.
+# This code will not run (as few of the files are intentionally left out)
 # TODO: CUDA dependencies